-DEFINITIONS: For clarity, "plaintiff" means ALL AMERICAN COMPANY and "defendant" means DOE CONSTRUCTION CORPORATION and includes all of defendant's agents and employees.
+DEFINITIONS: For clarity, "Plaintiff" means ALL AMERICAN COMPANY and "Defendant" means DOE CONSTRUCTION CORPORATION and includes all of Defendant's agents and employees.
 "Goods", "goods or services", "debt", "invoices", and "account" refer to goods or services and the resulting debt in the amount of \$15,000 sued upon herein.
-Unless otherwise noted "petition" refers to Plaintiff's Original Petition filed in this cause.
-"Identify" as to a person means to state the person's name, address, telephone number, and employer and position.
-"Identify" as to a document means to describe the document, and identify its author, recipient, and custodian.
-"Documents" include records, correspondence, memoranda, photographs, film, recordings and data compilation in any form.
-Where defendant possesses more than one copy of an item, production of all copies are requested unless all copies are, in all respects, identical.
+"Petition" refers to Plaintiff's Original Petition filed in this cause.
+"Identify" as to a person means to state the person's name, address, telephone number, employer, and position.
+"Identify" as to a document, email, or other electronic communication means to describe the document or email, and identify its author, recipient, and custodian.

+"Documents" include records, correspondence, memoranda, photographs, film, recordings, emails, electronic communication, electronic and magnetic data, and data compilation in any form.
+Electronic and magnetic data, including emails, are requested in printed form.
+Where Defendant possesses more than one copy of an item, production of all copies are requested unless all copies are, in all respects, identical.
+Plaintiff will pay reasonable copying/printing costs up to \$100.